OpenSourceBrain/NeuroDataShare/_pages/home.md

 <div class="col-sm-12">
 <h2>Venue and registration</h2>
 The symposium will take place <b>in person</b> at the Sainsbury Wellcome Centre in London.
+There will be a separate registration process for the main meeting and the hackathon.
 <p></p>

 <p></p>